 Division for Maths Week

 During maths week, Ms O’Shea’s 4th class played a division game of Go fish.
 Instead of asking for a card, they revised their division facts.
 Instead of asking for 6 they asked have you 12÷2?
-They also used cubes to work out maths problems based on division
+They also used cubes to work out maths problems based on division.

 4th class also played a maths board game working on their division facts today.
 They object was to get 4 correct answers in a row either vertically, horizontally or diagonally.
 Well done to 4th class making division fun during Maths Week.